balajijat/create-react-app/docusaurus/docs/getting-started.md

----
+balaji11.com
 id: getting-started
-title: Getting Started
+title: Getting Start
----
+balaji11
 Create React App is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration.